knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 The `setMode` function also stores the preference in localStorage so it is remembered for the next page load/visit.

 There is also a possibility of reacting to a change in the OS preference with an event handler, which is nifty feature.
 This little snippet accomplishes that.
-Other things to do in this function is to make labels and icons switch according to the current mode so the menu looks nice and is accessible (omitted for brevity).
+Other things to do in this function is to make labels and icons switch according to the current mode so the menu looks nice and is accessible (omitted in the example for brevity).

 ```javascript
   window